Connecticut Route 154: Route description

 Route 154 begins at US 1 in Old Saybrook.
 It heads south on Great Hammock Road as it is parallel to the Long Island Sound.
 It becomes known as Plum Bank Road, shortly before turning eastward as Indianola Drive as it enters Knollwood.
 Maple Avenue turns on to Route 154 as it enters Fenwick.
 It passes by the Fenwick Golf Course just prior to passing over the South Cove.
 It becomes Bridge Street for a short time before executing a sharp turn to the west as College Street, and later Main Street.

 Route 154 soon turns north, passing just to the west of North Cove.
-It then becomes concurrent with US 1 prior to intersecting Interstate 95 as the Middlesex Turnpike.
+It then becomes concurrent with US 1 prior to intersecting I-95 as the Middlesex Turnpike.
 Proceeding north, it intersects Route 9 before passing near South Cove, a separate cove than the one previously crossed over, although they are both an extension of the Connecticut River.
 It then intersects Route 9 again, before turning slightly east of north, and intersecting it for a third time.
 It then becomes known as Main Street while traveling parallel to the Connecticut River.
 It then intersects Route 148.

 Route 154 becomes known as Saybrook Road before becoming concurrent with Route 82.
 It passes near the Haddam Meadows State Park as it once again becomes known as the Middlesex Turnpike.
 It intersects Route 81 as it becomes known as Saybrook Road again.
 Route 154 travels closely parallel to Route 9 near its north end.
 At the exit 10 interchange of Route 9, Route 154 continues as the Route 9 northbound onramp for its last 0.2 mi, until it ends at the merge with northbound Route 9.

 The southern loop portion of Route 154 in Old Saybrook, from its beginning at Saybrook Manor (milepost 0.00) to the east junction with Old Boston Post Road in Old Saybrook Center (milepost 6.10) is a state scenic road.
 This portion of Route 154 serves the borough of Fenwick.
 The section of Route 154 in the town of Haddam (9.16 miles long) is also a state scenic road.
 This portion of the route runs alongside the west bank of the Connecticut River.